telerik/xaml-docs/controls/radmap/styles-and-templates/styling-the-mapzoombar.md

 ---
 title: Styling the MapZoomBar
 page_title: Styling the MapZoomBar
-description: Check our "Styling the MapZoomBar" documentation article for the RadMap WPF control.
+description: Check our &quot;Styling the MapZoomBar&quot; documentation article for the RadMap WPF control.
 slug: radmap-styles-and-templates-styling-the-mapzoombar
 tags: styling,the,mapzoombar
 published: True